A couple of weeks ago, my wife and I binge-watched Season 4 of The Chosen.

 Galatians 5:19-21

 I invite you to view the Bill Johnson message embedded here.
 Please note the humility and grace he exhibits towards other Christian leaders who have so vociferously criticized him.
-You might find it eye-opening!
+You will definitely find it eye-opening!

 If the embedded link here doesn’t work, click here to view it on YouTube.